Moist, fluffy and naturally blue butterfly pea flower cupcakes swirled with vanilla and butterfly pea powder buttercream.

 I absolutely love butterfly pea powder and think it deserves more recognition.
 It creates such a beautiful blue-hue that’s all natural, while also not leaving a strong taste behind.
 These butterfly pea flower cupcakes are a super light and fluffy vanilla cupcake dyed with butterfly pea powder, and topped with a two-toned vanilla buttercream that’s also dyed with butterfly pea powder.
 These cupcakes are perfect for the fourth of July, a baby shower, or, for when you just want a fun spin on your vanilla cupcakes.

-what is butterfly pea flower?!
+what is butterfly pea flower?

 The butterfly pea flower is a flowering plant that is most often used to make herbal teas.
 Butterfly pea flower tea is believed to be good for you thanks to the anthocyanins in the plant, which also give it its distinct blue pigment.
 Butterfly pea powder is simply the flower in powdered form, and is what we’ll be using for this cake.
 I will warn that the powder itself has a strong smell like matcha that might seem a little off-putting, but don’t worry!
 We’re only using a little bit of the powder here which will only yield the slightest taste in the cupcakes.
 The main thing we’re using the powder for is to create a fun, naturally-dyed vanilla cupcake.

-achieving your desired color
+achieving your desired blue color

 I put notes in the recipe of how much to use for a lighter or darker blue.
 For reference, I used 1/4 tsp. of the powder in the cupcake batter, and 1/8 tsp. in the frosting.
 Feel free to add more or less to adjust to the color that you’re looking for!